rustwasm/rfcs/text/000-structural-and-deref.md

   `Deref<Target=JsValue>`.
 * Otherwise, the *first* `extends` attribute is used to implement `Deref<Target=ListedType>`.
+* (long term, currently require a breaking change) reject multiple `extends` attributes, requiring there's only one.

 This means that `web-sys` may need to be updated to ensure that the immediate superclass is listed first in `extends`.
 Manual bindings will continue to work